opp1881/INN-JS/README.md

 Framework independent library for integrating web applications with Opplysningen INN Single Sign-On solution.

+# Registering a new application

+Information concerning registering a new application with Opplysningen INN can be found in [Opplysningen INN Single Sign-On documentation](https://inn-prod-ss.opplysningen.no/innss/docs.html)

 # Installation

 The INN JS Library is available through NPM, and can be installed either using _npm_ or _yarn_